"You Are Innocent Until Proven Guilty"

 Can Kinsell Law Firm help me?

-At Kinsell Law Firm, our attorneys have the experience and background in DUI law to help clients through the DUI process while minimizing or eradicating the damage done to their life.
-DUI attorneys can help you get the answers to any questions you might have.
+At Kinsell Law Firm, our criminal defense attorneys have the experience and background in DUI law to help clients through the DUI process while minimizing or eradicating the damage done to their life.
+Gainesville DUI lawyers can help you get the answers to any questions you might have.

-If you put your case into the hands of a qualified Gainesville DUI attorney you will greatly reduce the chances of receiving those penalties.
+If you put your case into the hands of a qualified DUI attorney you will greatly reduce the chances of receiving those penalties.
 It is not worth taking chances with your future.
-If you have been charged with a DUI, call our firm today.
+If you have been charged with a DUI in Gainesville, Florida, call our law firm today.